jingyuan-git/order-query/README.md

 # Gin - Vue - Product

 ## 1. Project Introduction

-    The order query project based on vue and gin, which separates the front and rear of the full stack.
-The project provides the function of search form and filter form, and can display the information related to the amount.
+   - The order query project based on vue and gin, which separates the front and rear of the full stack.
+The project provides the function of search orders and filter orders, and can display the information related to the amount.

 ## 2. How to run